Epicurious drops beef recipes, drawing ire from the pro-burger crowd — and some food activists

 “Our shift is solely about sustainability, about not giving airtime to one of the world’s worst climate offenders,” senior editor Maggie Hoffman and former digital director David Tamarkin wrote in a post announcing the decision.

-Reaction was swift, and illustrated the meaning of the metaphor about tossing red meat to a crowd.
+Reaction was swift and illustrated the meaning of the metaphor about tossing red meat to a crowd.
 Some praised the decision, noting that tastes have changed and that readers are looking for more plant-based, less meaty dishes.
 Others slammed Epicurious for “canceling” beef.

 Much of that backlash had to do with the political moment red meat already was having.
 Over the weekend, conservative media had pushed stories falsely claiming that the Biden administration’s plan to halve greenhouse gas emissions in a decade would require Americans to drastically reduce their meat consumption.
 Fox News ran breathless coverage of it, with chyrons blaring “BYE BYE BURGERS” and “UP IN YOUR GRILL.”